 Severe acne can leave behind scarred skin long after the acne has cleared up.
 These scars can appear as deep pits in the skin, or can appear more angular, and are commonly located on the face and back.

 Treatment and Prevention of Scars

 Standard treatments for scars include over-the-counter creams, surgical removal, and injections.
-Scar formation can also be prevented by applying creams during the healing process.
+You can try to prevent scar formation by applying creams during the healing process.
 Cosmetic surgery is an option for scar treatment, but is not typically covered by insurance unless the scar causes impairment or debilitation.